prob-ml/bliss/README.md

 sudo apt-get install libfftw3-dev
 ```

-3. Finally, if everything is installed correctly you should be able to run:
+3. If everything is installed correctly you should be able to run the commands below.
+This will create a poetry environment that contains only the `bliss` dependencies.

 ```
 git clone https://github.com/prob-ml/bliss.git